Vitae Aeternum: New World Aeternum leaves veterans, casuals, and PC players behind

 I have nearly seven hundred hours logged across two level 65 characters.
 Both are well-geared and have maxed gathering skills, nearly every weapon skill maxed, and two intricately decorated houses apiece.
 I will not abandon them.
 I’d consider making a new character to replay the story again, or to play alongside a friend, but fully starting over?
 Not going to happen.

-Speaking of playing with a friend, I had been in the process of convincing one of my closer friends to get New World so we could play together, but that’s going to be a lot harder now because the PC version of the game has now seen its price increased significantly despite the fact that Rise of the Angry Earth is still a separate purchase (console players get it included in their version for free).
+Speaking of playing with a friend, I had been in the process of convincing one of my closer friends to get New World so we could play together, but that’s going to be a lot harder now because the PC version of the game has now seen its price increased significantly to accommodate the automatic bundling of Rise of the Angry Earth.
+It’s still available as a separate upgrade for folks who own the original PC version; however, $60 for the new base game plus ROTAE and Aeternum is a heavy barrier to entry for a curious fan.
+(Editor’s note: We originally misstated how the pricing works now; the PC Aeternum now automatically includes ROTAE, hence the price change equivalent to the console price.)

 But what about the new content?
 The flagship features are the new FFA PvP area in Cutlass Keys and the Hive of the Gorgons raid.
 I’ve got nothing against these features, but as I’m neither a PvP fan nor a hardcore raider, they don’t do much for me.

-Given that one of the main selling features of Aeternum for veterans was an increase to the gear score gap, I also find it distressing that these two activities are the only content that awards item level 725 gear.
-All other content remains capped at ilevel 700 or less.
+Given that one of the main selling features of Aeternum for veterans was an increase to the gear score gap, I also find it distressing that these two activities are the main content that awards item level 725 gear (though apparently it’s still possible, if slow, in other PvP formats and territory invasions).
+All other PvE content, especially casual content, remains capped at ilevel 700 or less.

 The chance at a transmog token, however remote, was a reason to keep running endgame content even if you already outgeared it.
 It gave you something to look forward to even if you’d already run a dungeon or elite area a hundred times.
 Now that’s gone.
 When a game is struggling with endgame retention as New World historically has, it’s not a good idea to remove one of the main chase items that kept people running content.